‘The Walking Dead’ Season 7: Greg Nicotero Teases ‘Amazing’ Finale

 Many Walking Dead Season 7 viewers feel the first half of the season was too violent and depressing, starting with the gruesome deaths of Glenn (Steven Yeun) and Abraham (Michael Cudlitz) and continuing with Negan’s (Jeffrey Dean Morgan) manipulation of Rick (Andrew Lincoln) and the rest of the group at every turn.
 Nicotero agrees but hints that the season finale will end on a very different note.

 “I feel that episode hits every mark,” he says.
 “It was a blast to shoot.
 I had a ton of fun.
 I was a little, even surprised, because the season was hard.
 We started the first half of the season, it was such a downer.
 Watching Rick, when I was doing the [Walker Stalker Cruise] panel, I said it’s like taking Rick’s face and shoving it into a pile of s—.
 Expecting the audience to go along with that, it’s hard.
-It’s tricky emotionally, and it’s tricky for the actors, it’s tricky for our audience.
+It’s tricky emotionally, and it’s tricky for the actors, it’s tricky for our audience.”

 “Knowing now where the show goes in the second half, and that it starts to do what we always do in the second half of the season, is everything starts to ramp up.
 You have to lay the seeds otherwise the payoff doesn’t work.
 The payoff for the finale is amazing.”